wanghalan/sp21-humans_and_robots_group7/README.md

 * [Online AI Modeling Resources for Face Prediction](https://towardsdatascience.com/real-time-age-gender-and-emotion-prediction-from-webcam-with-keras-and-opencv-bde6220d60a)

 ## An Overview of Program Structure in Github
 Overall, there are few files that we need to look at.
-We will illustrate the min detail in the following sections.
+We will illustrate the more details in the following sections.

 * project_CRG / Nao_Advance.crg
 ```